Innovation to pioneer, innovation to disrupt

 It is my humble advice to fellow innovator’s, and aspiring entrepreneurs – Seek to evolve yourself beyond what you thought is possible for you now.
 Seek to answer, rather than looking for answers.
 Innovate and disruption will follow.

-1 thought on “Innovation to pioneer, innovation to disrupt”
+One response to “Innovation to pioneer, innovation to disrupt”

 1. Adapted from a book Outliers – The Story of Success by Malcomm Gladwell